sunriseapps/imagesorcery-mcp/README.md

     - `output_path` (string): Path to save the output image.
 If not provided, will use input filename with '_resized' suffix
   - Returns: string (path to the resized image)

+- `rotate` - Rotates an image using imutils.rotate_bound function.
+  - Required arguments:
+    - `input_path` (string): Path to the input image
+    - `angle` (float): Angle of rotation in degrees (positive for counterclockwise)
+  - Optional arguments:
+    - `output_path` (string): Path to save the output image.
+If not provided, will use input filename with '_rotated' suffix
+  - Returns: string (path to the rotated image)

 - `get_metainfo` - Gets metadata information about an image file.
   - Required arguments:
     - `input_path` (string): Path to the input image